Surface Water Management

 - Groundwater levels in the Sequim-Dungeness area ("Hydrologic Monitoring Report," PGG 2009) (PDF)

 - 2015 Surface Water Flow Monitoring Report (2016) (PDF)

 Opportunities for Public Involvement

-**The City’s Interpretive Center at the Water Reuse Demonstration Site (500 N Blake Avenue at east end of Fir Street) has displays and videos on Bell Creek, "Low Impact Development" methods for managing stormwater (including rain gardens), and many other topics.
-The Center is open by appointment and on a limited schedule - please click on the link above to confirm current operating hours.
+- The City’s Interpretive Center at the Water Reuse Demonstration Site (500 N Blake Avenue at east end of Fir Street) has displays and videos on Bell Creek, "Low Impact Development" methods for managing stormwater (including rain gardens), and many other topics.
+The Center is open by appointment only; see below for contact information.

-**Volunteers are welcome!
-The application and information may be found on the City’s VOLUNTEER webpage (see link on left bar).
+- Volunteers are welcome!
+The application and information may be found on the City’s VOLUNTEER webpage (see link on Home Page).